-• While financial accounts for a business or professional may be submitted to a date different from the year of assessment, the last day of February will be the operative date for all other purposes of the Act, e.g. the rebates and rates of tax will be governed by the statutory year of assessment.
+- (i) While financial accounts for a business or professional may be submitted to a date different from the year of assessment, the last day of February will be the operative date for all other purposes of the Act, for example, the rebates and rates of tax will be governed by the statutory year of assessment. - (ii) Approval to submit financial accounts to a date other than the last day of February is limited to income derived from a business or profession.
 The Commissioner will not permit taxpayers to make up their returns in respect of any other income such as remuneration, interest, rentals, royalties, dividends, etc. for a period other than the statutory year of assessment ending on the last day of February.